marcoippel/privacy-policy/githubtest.md

 You have control over the data collected by our Chrome plugin.
 You can:

-- Access and review your data within the plugin settings.
+- Not access and review your data within the plugin settings.
-- Delete your data at any time by [provide instructions on how users can delete their data].
+- Not delete your data at any time.

 ## 7. Changes to This Privacy Policy